About Us

 Chair/President

-Division Head of Social Worker and Human Services, Nebraska Indian Community College
+Executive Director/ Division Head of SW/HS, Dr. Susan La Flesche Picotte Center/ Nebraska Indian Community College

 Omaha Tribe of Nebraska